Module system

 NSC has a long list of software installed, and often in multiple versions to suit the needs of various user communities.
 The module system enables users to see what versions of what software packages are available, choose the ones they need for their work and have them set up correctly for their session, and not be bothered by all the rest of the software.
 In some cases, NSC also uses the module system to indicate what software versions are recommended to use, and which versions are recommended not to use.

-Please see installed software for how to use the actual software made available through the module system.
+Please see software documentation for how to use the actual software made available through the module system.

 Loading and unloading modules